allensheneka/systemRx/README.md

 The machine failure consists of **_five_** independent failure modes:

-**Tool Wear Failure (TWF):** the tool will be replaced if fail at a randomly selected tool wear time between 200 and 240 mins (120 times in this dataset).
-At this point in time, the tool is replaced 69 times, and fails 51 times (randomly assigned).
+**Tool Wear Failure (TWF):** the tool will be replaced if fail at a randomly selected tool wear time between 165 and 250 mins (46 times in this dataset).
+At this point in time, it is not particularly clear from this dataset how often the tool is replaced prior to its failure.

-**Heat Dissipation Failure (HDF):** heat dissipation causes a process failure, if the difference between air- and process temperature is below 8.6 K and the tool's rotational speed is below 1380 rpm.
+**Heat Dissipation Failure (HDF):** heat dissipation causes a process failure, if the difference between air- and process temperature is between 309.5 - 312 K and the tool's rotational speed is between 1250 - 1395 rpm.
 This is the case for 115 data points.

 **Power Failure (PWF):** the product of torque and rotational speed (in rad/s) equals the power required for the process.
 If this power is below ~3612 W (Watts) or above ~7853 W, the process fails, which is the case 95 times in our dataset.